 (c) Te Pari will not be liable for Goods which have not been stored or used in a proper manner; and

-14.1 Subject to the conditions of warranty set out in clause 14.1 and 14.3, Te Pari warrants that if any defect in any workmanship of Te Pari becomes apparent and is reported to Te Pari within twelve (12) months of the date of delivery for electronics, hydraulic and/or electrical components, and thirty-six (36) months for steel framework and componentry and hot dip galvanising (time being of the essence) then Te Pari will either (at Te Pari’s sole discretion) replace or remedy the workmanship.
+13.1 Subject to the conditions of the warranty set out in this clause 13, Te Pari warrants that if any defect in any workmanship of Te Pari becomes apparent and is reported to Te Pari within twelve (12) months of the date of delivery for electronics, hydraulic and/or electrical components, and thirty-six (36) months for steel framework and componentry and hot dip galvanising (time being of the essence) then Te Pari will either (at Te Pari’s sole discretion) replace the Goods (in whole or such defective componmet) or remedy the workmanship.

 (a) the warranty shall not cover any defect or damage which may be caused or partly caused by or arise through:

 (i) failure on the part of the Customer to properly maintain any Goods; or

 (ii) failure on the part of the Customer to follow any instructions or guidelines provided by Te Pari; or